Continuing Education Activity

 Redirecting Emotional Energy

-The transition in care, from attempting to heal the patient to caring for them near death, is difficult for everyone involved.
+The transition in care, from attempting to heal the patient to caring for them near death, can be difficult for everyone involved.
 Healthcare providers sometimes feel as if "their job is done" as they can no longer heal the patient and "drop out" of the patient's care.
-This can lead to patients, and their loved ones, are feeling that healthcare providers abandon them as they near death.
+This can lead patients, and their loved ones, to feel they are being abandoned as they near death.
 They often wish for guidance on the complex changes that the patient is going through emotionally and physically.
 Actions that are a normal part of the dying process, such as anger and refusing visitors, can leave loved ones confused and upset.
 Understanding the stages of grief allows providers to give support and guidance during the dying process.
+The explanations provided by medical caregivers hold particular importance for patients and family members as they seek to understand and subsequently make sense of terminal illness.
+These key moments of communication and connection can be pivotal in the process of making sense of and healing from significant loss.
+Facility with the grieving process is also imperative for the healing and resiliency of medical caregivers as they navigate through grief alongside their patients.

 Enhancing Healthcare Team Outcomes

-For the healthcare team, the most difficult patients are those near death, it is difficult for everyone involved.
+For the healthcare team, caring for patients near death can be uniquely challenging for everyone involved.
 Healthcare providers sometimes feel as if "their job is done" as they can no longer heal the patient and "drop out" of the patient's care.
-This can lead to patients, and their loved ones, to feel abandoned by the healthcare team as they near death.
+This can lead to patients and their loved ones feeling abandoned by the healthcare team as they near death.
 They often wish for guidance emotionally and physically.
-This is where an end-of-life team can be very helpful, and hospice care nursing staff can provide counsel, administer comfort care, deliver emotional support, and empathize with both the patient and the family.
-Hospice care pharmacists are also involved, dispensing appropriate comfort medication in a timely fashion by working directly with the nursing staff.
-This will create a proper environment for the stages of death to play out.
-The healthcare team should have an understanding of the stages of grief which allows providers to give support and guidance during the dying process and provides a coordinated effort to provide the patient and family with much-needed emotional support.
+This is where an end-of-life interdisciplinary team can be very helpful.
+Physicians can provide clarity on diagnostic and prognostic information.
+Pharmacists participate by dispensing appropriate comfort medication in a timely fashion by working directly with the nursing staff.
+Hospice care providers, including social workers and nursing staff, can provide counsel, administer comfort care, deliver emotional support, and empathize with both the patient and the family.
+The healthcare team should possess an understanding of the models for grief, which allows providers to give support and guidance during the dying process and provides a coordinated effort to provide the patient and family with much-needed emotional support.
 [Level 5]